Updated June 2019

 Wiki: An envelope detector is an electronic circuit that takes a high-frequency signal as input and provides an output which is the envelope of the original signal.
 The capacitor in the circuit stores up charge on the rising edge, and releases it slowly through the resistor when the signal falls.
 The diode in series rectifies the incoming signal, allowing current flow only when the positive input terminal is at a higher potential than the negative input terminal. https://en.wikipedia.org/wiki/Envelope_detector

 Again, I’m not sure where Wiki editors get their ideas but a crystal detector will work without the capacitor or the resistor.
 Wrong Wiki!

 Wiki tries to explain: An envelope detector can be used to demodulate a previously modulated signal by removing all high frequency components of the signal. https://en.wikipedia.org/wiki/Envelope_detector#Demodulation_of_signals

 Wiki tells us that the envelope (in red) is what the crystal detector detects.
 But it does not exist in any realistic sense – it’s just a drawn red line that ‘represents the modulation of a high frequency signal’ – it’s not the actual signal but a representation of where the signal would be if there were one.
-If the high frequency component is removed, as we are told above, there is nothing left, nowhere to draw a red line.
+If the high frequency signal is removed, as we are told above, there’s nothing left, nowhere to draw a red line.
 The figure above shows an oscilloscope trace of a modulated signal, it shows peaks and troughs representative of changing voltage.
 It fails to show what is actually going on in the crystal.
+A discription or a rationalisation is not an explanation

 Further, what happens when a coherer is used?
 If there is no rectification as with the crystal detector the red line would be both top and bottom cancelling itself out?
 The crystal detector and the coherer are doing the same job but not working in the same way.
 So how does this work?